 This crispy tofu broccoli stir fry is ridiculously easy and perfect when you want dinner on the table really fast!
 I show you a simple way to make crispy tofu without deep frying it, and the broccoli adds a nice crunch to the recipe.
 If you are looking for more vegetarian options to add to your dinner menu, then this has a nice mix of protein and vegetables to keep you feeling full.

 Imagine crunchy tofu and broccoli tossed in a five ingredient sauce that is sweet and spicy.
-The sauce just glazes over the tofu and broccoli, so that every bite is bursting with flavour.
-Throw in some noodles and you’ve got the dinner of my dreams.
+The sauce just glazes over the tofu and broccoli, so that every bite is bursting with flavor.
+Throw in some noodles and you've got the dinner of my dreams.

 Tofu can be really tricky to cook with.
 Because you have so many varieties available - silken tofu, soft tofu, hard tofu etc etc. And if your tofu is too soft then you have to press the water out and even then it can crumble all over.
 Which I don't enjoy because I want to bite into the tofu.
 I want the exterior to be crunchy, and I don't want it to become a tofu broccoli mash.